-12. Monitoring and Evaluation:
+10. Monitoring and Evaluation:

 This policy should facilitate good relationships and a happy caring atmosphere.
-St Stephens Community Academy will carry out, at regular intervals, an evaluation of the pastoral care system to enable us to further improve the quality of provision for the benefit of all pupils, parents / carers' and staff.
+St Stephens Community Academy will carry out, at regular intervals, an evaluation of the pastoral care system to enable us to further improve the quality of provision for the benefit of all pupils, parents / carers and staff.

-12. Publication and availability of the plan
+11. Publication and availability of the plan

-The Pastoral Care Policy will be made available on the website
+The Pastoral Care Policy will be made available on the website.

-This plan will be reviewed every three years by the Local Governing Advisory Board.
+This plan will be reviewed every five years by the Local Governing Advisory Board.

-Plan approved by the full Local Governing Advisory Board on: January 2017
+Plan approved by the full Local Governing Advisory Board: Spring 2024